hamidc10/BlockChain_cs646/readme.txt

   --------------------------------------------------------------------------------------
 *************DISCLAIMER*************:
   An issue can appear when running this code on GIT HUB Workspace VS a normal Python environment like (VS code) for the file path
-    If you are using workspace then change the file path in Block.py to this ON LINES 41-43:
+    If you are using workspace then change the file path in Block.py to this ON LINES 41-43 and in transaction.py ON LINE 39: block.py
         -pending = "./src/pending/"
         -processed = "./src/processed/"
         -blocks = "./src/blocks/"
+      transaction.py
+        -folder_name = "./src/pending/"

-    If you are using something like VScode then change the file path in Block.py to this ON LINES 41-43:
+    If you are using something like VScode then change the file path in Block.py to this ON LINES 41-43: block.py
         -pending = "../src/pending/"
         -processed = "../src/processed/"
         -blocks = "../src/blocks/"
+      transaction.py
+        -folder_name = "../src/pending/"

 How to run the code: